eMapR/TimeSync-Plus/README.md

 ## Step 3: How to Run Google Earth Engine Script to generate data

 - Go to [GEE](https://code.earthengine.google.com/).
-- If don't have repository access go to the links below.
-They should add file paths in your GEE "Reader" directory under "scripts".
+- If don't have access to repository below.
+Both scrtips will be added to your GEE "Reader" directory under "scripts".
     - [Support Module](https://code.earthengine.google.com/1dc01c4bb7dd89f3befd83e9946bd7d2)
     - [TS Plus GetData](https://code.earthengine.google.com/113a60b47a05a26d9faebe3ce90d6c48)
 - Click on the "Scripts" Tab in the upper left panel.